Applications for Cohort 3 are now closed! Check back for our Summer 2024 Cohort.

 The Washington, D.C. area has a thriving comedy scene.
 As in most places, the majority of stand comedy shows in DC are primarily made up of male comedians.
 Open mics can be very intimidating environments -- in addition to the expected nerves of trying new material for strangers, female-identifying individuals (particularly those of color, trans women, religious minorities, those with disabilities, and others) may be (understandably) daunted by going alone to a bar at night with few other non-male comics around to perform material from a minority perspective.
 As the saying goes, "you have to see it to be it," and comedy mics as they exist today send implicit messages about who belongs on stage and who does not.

 Grassroots believes that women and non-binary folx belong on stage and that amplifying the diverse voices of the DMV is critical.
-This year, Grassroots created and launched a new incubator program for women and non-binary folx -- it was so much fun that we did it again, and now we're in our third round!
+Spring of 2023, Grassroots created and launched a new incubator program for women and non-binary folx -- it was so much fun that we did it again, and now we're in our third round!
 We look for new comics, from those who have never been on stage to those who have been performing for up to one year.
 The group will meet for weekly workshops, getting the opportunity to network with other comedians (peers who are new in the space as well as more seasoned comics), explore joke structure and formats, and – most of all – to build community and workshop material.
 The Incubator will culminate in a showcase in DC.

-INSTRUCTORS (tentative): Dana Fleitman is the primary instructor.
-Guest instructors include Chelsea Shorte, Blaire Postman, Elizabeth Norman, Yasmin Elhady, Natalie McGill (joining virtually), and more!
+INSTRUCTORS (past): Dana Fleitman is the primary instructor.
+Guest instructors included Chelsea Shorte, Blaire Postman, Elizabeth Norman, Kasha Patel, Yasmin Elhady, Natalie McGill (joining virtually), and more!

 On the fence about applying?
 Here's what the some of the graduates of our pilot cohort had to say: